Welkro/Structural-Health-Monitoring-System/README.md

 ### Recap of the Python Data Processing Workflow

-In this project, we set up a Python environment, loaded and processed structural health monitoring data, and visualized it using LightningChart Python.
+In this project, we set up a Python environment, loaded and processed structural health monitoring data, and visualized it using LightningChart Python that offers advanced charting capabilities that are essential for visualizing complex data.
 The process involved reading data files, cleaning and preprocessing the data, and creating insightful visualizations.

-### Benefits of Using LightningChart Python for Visualizing Data for This Specific Project

-LightningChart Python offers advanced charting capabilities that are essential for visualizing complex SHM data.
-Its ability to handle real-time data and provide clear, customizable visualizations makes it an invaluable tool for structural integrity analysis.

-By following this workflow, engineers and researchers can effectively monitor the health of civil infrastructure, ensuring safety and longevity through timely interventions.

 ## Sources